Atomic-Intelligence/Peptide-synthesis/README.md

 - Privacy evaluation and authenticity assessment of synthetic data
 - Supporting multiple generative models (Gaussian Copula, GAN, Adversarial Random Forest)

+A legacy version from an early project iteration can be found at `v0`

 ## Installation

 ### Prerequisites